 However, healthy hair may not experience as much damage as damaged hair.
 The coke may also cause scalp irritation, scaling, burning, redness, and sensitivity.

-That said, if the scalp is in good condition, the Coke may not cause harm as long it is not left on overnight but washed off.
-Those with scalp issues should refrain from this activity.
+That said, if the scalp is in good condition, Coke may not cause harm as long as it is not left overnight but washed off.
+However, those with scalp issues should refrain from including Coke in their hair beauty regime.
+It is advisable to not use Coke as a replacement for real hair products.

 The best practice would be to wash your hair and scalp before and after using Coke (only if your hair and scalp are in good condition).